BIRDSgroup/NLCD/results/human_muscle/README.md

 python3 nlcd_simulation.py -a=KRR -s=100 -i=inputfiledirectory/human_muscle.txt -o=BtoA_rev.csv --seed=233362693158198143346700831088686120739 --reverse
 ```
 Make sure that the input file path is correct, this file is present in the drive link provided.
 The outputfilename can be of user's preference.
+human_muscle.txt was obtained by running `human.R`.
+The files referred in human.R are given in the this link: https://drive.google.com/file/d/1y8vNrmRs2nTe77ekyLEqZapdeLEtG49p/view This is taken from Biswas et., al paper.
 Make sure that `nlcd_main.py`, `nlcd_user.py` are also in the same directory as `nlcd_simulation.py`
 Now from the AtoB.csv and BtoA.csv extract the cis-trans and trans-cis trios.
 For this run the `extract_trios.ipynb`